TheSaucySalmon/TuneoutDisplay-Realtime-S2S/README.md

 My version keeps the Raspberry Pi smart display / Home Assistant integration concept, but replaces the original voice assistant approach with OpenAI GPT-Realtime speech-to-speech.

 I don't intend for anyone to see this project anyways, I'm just an idiot that doesn't know how to use GitHub and decided to click some buttons.
 Could I have made a private copy of this repo for myself?
 Probably.
 Do I know how?
 Nope.
+I already did pushes/pulls with this repo, so there's no going back (I'm lazy).
 If anyone is reading this, I'm sorry lmao.

 ## Full Disclosure